rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

   ore.rmse(localPredictions$PREDICTION, localPredictions$LTV)
   ```

-Recall that the average (mean) LTV as calucated previously was more than $22266.67.
+Recall that the average (mean) LTV as calucated previously was $22266.67.
 Thus a value of 48.46 is relatively low, suggesting a good model fit.

 8. Compare actual and predicted values and validate